 \subsection{Background}

 The particle-in-cell (PIC) method is a commonly used tool in plasma physics.
 It utilizes macro-particles to describe charged particles in similar phase space states and model the evolution of the particle distribution and electromagnetic field.
-This method was initially proposed by Dawson in the 1960s \citep{Dawson-1962} to study the Langmuir wave in 1-D electrostatic plasma.
-Later, Langdon and Birdsall improved the PIC model by incorporating finite-size particles \citep{Laugdon-1970} or particle clouds \citep{Birdsall-1969}, which solved the issue of Coulomb collision between particles.
-Marder \citep{Marder-1987} and Villasenor \citep{Villasensor-1992} addressed the electric field divergence error in the current-driven method.
-Currently, PIC is used across various fields, including simulating controlled/laser thermonuclear fusion \citep{Wang-2019},\citep{Arber-2015}, studying nuclear explosions \citep{Chen-2022}-\citep{Xu-2021} and space physics effects \citep{Lu-2010}, and designing vacuum electronic devices \citep{Chen-2022-1}-\citep{Welch2020}.
+This method was initially proposed by Dawson in the 1960s \cite{Dawson-1962} to study the Langmuir wave in 1-D electrostatic plasma.
+Later, Langdon and Birdsall improved the PIC model by incorporating finite-size particles \cite{Laugdon-1970} or particle clouds \cite{Birdsall-1969}, which solved the issue of Coulomb collision between particles.
+Marder \cite{Marder-1987} and Villasenor \cite{Villasensor-1992} addressed the electric field divergence error in the current-driven method.
+In the last decade, the teams from P. Gibbon and A.J.
+Christlieb have separately established the integral-method based PIC through solving the vector and scalar potential functions, which can be employed in electrostatic, magneto-static, and electromagnetic problems and has expanded the study in grid-free plasma simulation \cite{G. Paul-2002}-\cite{A.J.-2016}.
+Currently, PIC is used across various fields, including simulating controlled/laser thermonuclear fusion \cite{Wang-2019},\cite{Arber-2015}, studying nuclear explosions \cite{Chen-2022}-\cite{Xu-2021} and space physics effects \cite{Lu-2010}, and designing vacuum electronic devices \cite{Chen-2022-1}-\cite{Welch2020}.

-The PIC method offers an intuitive representation of charged particles, making it easier for researchers to analyze simulative phenomena and data.
-As a result, numerous commercial software and open-source PIC codes have emerged for decades, including but not limited to MAGIC \citep{Goplen-1995}, XOOPIC \citep{Verboncoeur-1995}, ICEPIC \citep{Blahovec-2000}, UNIPIC \citep{Wang-2009}, and EPOCH \citep{Arber-2015},\citep{Ridgers-2014}.
+The PIC method offers an intuitive representation of charged particles, making it easier for researchers to analyze simulated phenomena and data.
+As a result, numerous commercial software and open-source PIC codes have emerged for decades, including but not limited to Smilei \cite{smilei-2018}, PIConGPU \cite{PICONGPU-2010}, Warpx \cite{Warpx-2018}, UNIPIC \cite{Wang-2009}, and EPOCH \cite{Arber-2015},\cite{Ridgers-2014}.